Framer is for Mac only. Get notified when we launch a Windows version.

 Text Alignment Properties

-For example, a text layer placed on the left side of a navigation bar will immediately left align and anchor there, no matter how the parent layer or artboard is resized or scaled.
+For example, a text layer placed on the left side of a navigation bar will immediately left align and anchor there, no matter how the parent layer or frame is resized or scaled.
 You can alter the constraints of this automatic alignment at any time by selecting the text layer and using the positioning tool in the properties panel.

 In Framer, you can change both the size of the text and the layer itself.
 Resizing the text field will resize the constraints of the layer, perfect for defining the width of a block of text.